COVID-19 Fallout: Practical Legislative Measures Introduced to Assist Companies Act Compliance

-Proposals advanced by certain organisations for relief for directors from the risk of restriction or imposition of personal liability for reckless trading during the pandemic were not reflected in the Bills.
+Proposals advanced by certain organisations for relief for directors from the risk of restriction or imposition of personal liability for reckless trading during the pandemic were not reflected in the Acts.
 This is likely to be due to the statement issued on 4 June 2020 by the Office of the Director of Corporate Enforcement (ODCE) “Covid-19 and the insolvency-related functions of the ODCE” which goes a considerable way to provide reassurance that directors will not suffer sanctions without just cause.

-A proposal to codify the common law duty of a director to have regard to the interests of creditors, which was included in the General Scheme of the Bills, was omitted in the Bills proper.
+A proposal to codify the common law duty of a director to have regard to the interests of creditors, which was included in the General Scheme of the Acts, was omitted in the Acts proper.
 It is understood that this was on account of a perceived need to integrate it with other duties and liabilities of directors in insolvency, rather than any reversal of policy.
 It is likely to be included in another Companies Bill in due course.